Staubgeborener/Klipper-Backup/docs/updating.md

 ## Moonraker update manager
-To add this repository to moonraker's update manager for easy updating, you need to add the following into ```moonraker.conf```
+To add this repository to moonraker's update manager for easy updating, you need to add the following into ```moonraker.conf``` commits.

+    !!! warning "Important Note"
-*This is just for these repositories updates, not updates of your config backups.
+        This is just for these repositories updates, not updates of your config backups.
 Those do not get added to moonraker.

 ```yaml
 [update_manager klipper-backup]
 type: git_repo